finnish-easylist-addition/finnish-easylist-addition/README.md

 # Finnish Easylist Addition

 Finnish Easylist addition, a fork of Juvander's Adblock list.
 Works with all blockers, however uBlock Origin/Nano/AdGuard is recommended as this list has some additional rules for them.
-Also all ads are blocked by default, no "acceptable ads" is enabled.
+Also all ads are blocked by default in them, no "acceptable ads" is enabled.

 [Add list to your Adblocker](https://finnish-easylist-addition.github.io/)